ivangfr/springboot-keycloak-mongodb-testcontainers/README.md

 #### Create a new Realm

-- On the left menu, click the dropdown button that contains `Master` and then, click `Create Realm` button
+- On the left menu, click the dropdown button that contains `Keycloak` and then, click `Create Realm` button
 - Set `company-services` to the `Realm name` field and click `Create` button

+### Disable Required Action Verify Profile

+- On the left menu, click `Authentication`
+- Select `Required actions` tab
+- Disable `Verify Profile`

 #### Create a new Client